 See state-level data for health benefits from reduced pollution following U.S. emissions reductions at a pace consistent with limiting global warming to 2 degrees C, consistent with the Energy Innovation Act’s reductions.

-Researchers at Duke University and NASA Goddard Institute for Space Studies have modeled the health benefits from reduced pollution from reducing U.S. emissions at a pace consistent with limiting global warming to 2 degrees C. Emissions reductions from the Energy Innovation and Carbon Dividend Act (H.R.763) would be consistent with this 2 degree C warming limit and so we can safely use figures from this study as modeling the near-term health benefits from enacting H.R.763.
+Researchers at Duke University and NASA Goddard Institute for Space Studies have modeled the health benefits from reduced pollution from reducing U.S. emissions at a pace consistent with limiting global warming to 2 degrees C. Emissions reductions from the Energy Innovation and Carbon Dividend Act would be consistent with this 2 degree C warming limit and so we can safely use figures from this study as modeling the near-term health benefits from enacting this policy.

 Pollution from human activities is estimated to cause 114,000 premature deaths annually in the United States.
 A significant portion of that pollution would be eliminated as a co-benefit to reducing climate emissions.
 The researchers estimate that in the United States: